Your travel expert

 Target birds: Jelski Chat Tyrant, Loja Tyrannulet, Chapman Antshrike, Three-banded Warbler, Black-crested Tit-Tyrant, Rainbow Startfrontlet, Purple-throated Sunangel, Gray-headed Antbird, Black-cowled Saltator, Piura Hemispingus, Chestnut-collared Swallow

-Climb up to the Andes.
-We will slowly climb the foothills of the western cordillera passing through the semi-desert valleys of Catamayo where a new vegetation of savannahs and scrub awaits us.
-In the middle of the day we pass through the peaceful village of Vilcabamba and then continue our journey to the Tapichalaca lodge.
+Today, we will begin climbing the Andes.
+We will slowly climb the foothills of the western range, passing through the semi-desert valleys of Catamayo, where new vegetation of savannahs and scrub awaits us.
+In the middle of the day, we will pass through the peaceful village of Vilcabamba and then continue our journey to the Tapichalaca lodge.

 Dinner and night in a charming lodge.

-This mythical reserve is located in the heart of the temperate forest floor and is home to the only known population of Ridgely's Grallary.
-The story of the discovery of this Grallaire is quite simply magical and represents one of the historic achievements of neo-tropical ornithology in the last twenty years.
-The reserve is also home to a large area of temperate forest on the edge of the Podocarpus National Park, which is threatened in this area by the rapid increase in agriculture and livestock farming.
-Several rare and hard to see species are quite common here.
-During the three days we will explore the different trails in the reserve which will allow us to access different high altitude ecosystems.
-We will also take half a day to descend into the upper valley of the Rio Marañon which is home to several endemic species with a limited distribution.
+This legendary reserve is home to the only known population of Jocotoco Antpitta.
+The story of the discovery of this antpitta represents one of the historic achievements of neo-tropical ornithology in the last twenty years.
+The reserve is also home to a large area of temperate forest on the edge of the Podocarpus National Park, threatened by the rapid increase in agriculture and livestock farming.
+Several rare and hard-to-see species are common here.
+During our three-day stay, we will explore the different trails in the reserve, allowing us to access different high-altitude ecosystems.
+We will also take half a day to descend into the upper valley of the Rio Marañon, home to several endemic species with a limited distribution.

 Dinner and night in a charming lodge.

-We will take some time on this last morning to descend into the upper valley of the Rio Marañon and explore this very special area which is home to several endemic species with a restricted distribution.
+We will take some time on this last morning to descend into the upper valley of the Rio Marañon and explore this unique area, home to several endemic species with a restricted distribution.
 We will then continue eastwards into the Jivaro territories of the upper Nangaritza Valley to the Yankuam Lodge.
-This small reserve and its standard category lodge are located in front of the mythical Cordillera del Condor, at the gateway to Shuar territory.
-Here many surprises await us, but the star of the place is indeed the Orange-throated Tanager.
+This small reserve and rustic lodge are located at the foot of the mysterious Cordillera del Condor, at the gateway to Shuar Indigenous territory.
+Many surprises await us here, but the star bird is undoubtedly the wonderful Orange-throated Tanager.

-This reserve, located in front of the mythical Cordillera del Condor, at the gateway to the Shuar territory, is home to many ornithological surprises.
-We will walk along the road that goes from our lodge to the small Shuar village of Shaime in search of the local birdlife.
-A walk along the pleasant trails of the lower part of this area will allow us to approach the new low altitude species.
-We will go out at night in search of some local rarities.
+This reserve is home to many ornithological surprises.
+We will walk along the road from our lodge to the small Shuar village of Shaime in search of local birdlife.
+Birding the road and the short trails in this lower section should yield good numbers of tanagers, jacamars, flycatchers, and woodcreepers, and we will hopefully come across several big mixed flocks.
+We will also go out at night in search of some local rarities.

-Today we will leave early to explore the impressive tropical vegetation of the Nuevo Paraiso reserve, located opposite the Cordillera del Condor and protected by the Shuar Indians from the advancing mining industry.
-These places, isolated from the world, are home to a wide variety of rare species.
+Today, we will leave early to explore the impressive tropical vegetation of the Nuevo Paraiso Reserve.
+This reserve is located opposite the Cordillera del Condor and is protected by the Shuar people from the advancing mining industry.
+These isolated patches of forest are home to a wide variety of rare species.

 Early departure from our lodge to go along the Cordillera del Condor one last time, for our last observations of this low altitude birdlife.
-The return to Zamora, will allow us to split our ascent to the north, but also to finish exploring the Copalinga reserve, but also to rest.
-We will spend the rest of the day in front of the hummingbird troughs and fruit bird feeders of the lodge, where we will be able to take pictures in front of our lodge.
+Returning to Zamora will allow us to split our ascent to the north, explore the Copalinga Reserve, and take a well-earned rest.
+Upon arrival at Copalinga Lodge, we will spend the rest of the day at the hummingbird and fruit feeders in front of the lodge, where we can take photos and add new species to our list.

 Dinner and overnight in a charming lodge.

-Copalinga is located in the foothills of the eastern cordillera near the city of Zamora and on the eastern edge of the Podocarpus National Park.
+Copalinga is located in the foothills of the eastern cordillera near Zamora and on the eastern edge of the Podocarpus National Park.
 Many species are restricted to this altitudinal range.
-We will first walk the trails of the Copalinga lodge for low altitude species.
-Then we will go to the Bombuscaro entrance of the Podocarpus National Park, for species limited to higher altitudes.
-We will walk through the different trails of the Park.
+We will first walk the trails of the Copalinga Lodge for low-altitude species.
+Then, we will go to the Bombuscaro entrance of the Podocarpus National Park for species limited to higher altitudes, spending some time birding the park trails.

 Dinner and overnight at the same lodge.

 A long day of driving awaits us today.
 We will leave the warm tropical atmosphere of the far east and head north.
-On the way, we will take time to explore the tropical vegetation of the old road from Loja to Zamora, very well known by the ornithologists of the region, for the presence of numerous uninterrupted rounds of Thraupidae.
-Depending on how much time we have left, we can make a stop in the town of Loja to try and see the rare Kopecks Screech Owl.
-Along the cordillera, we will stop in the alto.andine vegetation to make some observations of high altitude birds, Rainbow Thornbill, Red-bellied Tanager, Green Thornbill, Mountain Caracara, Pale-naped Tohi, Blue-capped Conirostre.
+On the way, we will take time to explore the tropical vegetation of the old road from Loja to Zamora, famous for its large mixed flocks of tanagers.
+Depending on how much time we have left, we can stop in the town of Loja to try and see the rare Kopecks Screech Owl.
+Along the cordillera, we will bird the high-Andean vegetation to observe high-altitude birds like Rainbow Thornbill, Red-bellied Tanager, Green Thornbill, Mountain Caracara, Pale-naped Tohi, Blue-capped Conirostre.
 Arrival at the indigenous villa of Saraguro in the late afternoon.

 Free dinner and nights in a hostel.